hesselvoo/SSA/README.md

 node code/organiser.js
 ```

 You should see the SSA-organiser-app.
-You can answer both prompts with \* [enter] and then a demo-event will be registered on the Tangle.
+You can answer both prompts with \* `[enter]` and then a demo-event will be registered on the IOTA-Tangle.

 ---